A Guide to the Eviction Process in Hilton Head South Carolina

 sc eviction process

 And for tenants who pay rent on a monthly basis, you must serve them a 30-Day Notice to Quit.
-You may then proceed with the eviction if the tenant refuses to vacate the property after the notice has expired.
+You may then proceed with the eviction if the renter refuses to vacate the property after the notice has expired.

 Summons and Rule or Order to Show Cause